 If we can read the tea leaves of past crises and the effect on the smallest of the SME businesses, according to a report from the St Louis Fed:

 “In the Great Recession, very small establishments exited at a rate nearly twice as high as the economy average.
 They also saw a much larger decline in sales if they did survive.
 But even very small establishments with relatively more sales did not have a lower exit rate.”

 The numbers from the last great crisis do not bode well for the smallest establishment amidst the COVID-19 crisis.

 The smallest businesses are part of the individualistic and sovereign heart of any community, and we’ve seen far too many go under in this pandemic.
 And, as mentioned above, with so many Americans employed by these types of businesses, it is imperative they remain viable for the security of our economy and vitality of our communities.

-Could bitcoin as an inflation hedge via its appreciating help other smaller businesses survive and new ones to start and grow?
+Could bitcoin as a monetary inflation hedge help other smaller businesses survive and new ones to start and grow?

 Yes, we believe so.

 This is a guest post by Mark Maraia, Heidi Porter and Colin Crossman.
 Opinions expressed are entirely their own and do not necessarily reflect those of BTC Inc or Bitcoin Magazine.